-Prenatal - child bearing aid: During the 24-week period of maternity leave women who were employed before the birth giving got this amount in monthly basis.
+Prenatal / child-bearing aid: during the 24-week period of maternity leave women who were employed before the birth giving got this amount in monthly basis.

-Childcare pay: After the provision of the aid for the 24-week period of maternity leave, until the child accomplishes the age of 2 the so-called childcare pay (GYED) is furnished in an equivalent of 70% of the average wage or salary for a single calendar day, yet the amount is maximized in each year.
+Childcare pay: after the provision of the aid for the 24-week period of maternity leave, until the child accomplishes the age of 2 the so-called childcare pay (GYED) is furnished in an equivalent of 70% of the average wage or salary for a single calendar day, yet the amount is maximized in each year.
 This form of benefit is subject to the availability of social insurance coverage.

-Childcare aid: Automatically, either of the parents (also grandparents under certain conditions) may rely on the childcare aid (GYES) until the age of 3 of the child raised in the same household, or in relation to twins until the children accomplish their compulsory schooling age.
+Childcare aid: atomatically, either of the parents (also grandparents under certain conditions) may rely on the childcare aid (GYES) until the age of 3 of the child raised in the same household, or in relation to twins until the children accomplish their compulsory schooling age.
 Eligibility is independent from the prior duration of social insurance coverage.

-Child-raising support: Those parents, foster parents and guardians are eligible for child-raising support (GYET) who raise three or more children of minor age in their own households.
+Child-raising support: those parents, foster parents and guardians are eligible for child-raising support (GYET) who raise three or more children of minor age in their own households.
 The support is payable between the third and eighth year of age of the youngest child.

 In Hungary early childhood education and care is split system-wise into childcare (from childbirth to 3 years of age) and early childhood education (from 3 to 6/7 years of age).
-The day care (bölcsőde) usually accepts children from half years of age.
+Day care (bölcsőde) usually accepts children from half years of age.
 You can either choose state-owned or private day care.

-The kindergarten (óvoda) is the first stage of the Hungarian education system.
+Kindergarten (óvoda) is the first stage of the Hungarian education system.
 Every child between three and six has the right to attend a nursery school.
 Attending the kindergarten from the age of three is compulsory.
 Several kindergartens provide some education (foreign languages, music, etc.) but the children spend most of their time playing.
 At kindergarten, there are several free services, such as participation in nursery school classes, as well as logopaedic classes and care to prevent the emergence of dyslexia, as well as the make-up programmes for children with special educational needs.
 In state-owned organisations, reimbursement of costs should be paid only for meals, yet children in need may receive various allowances from these fees up to 100%.
 Kindergarten teachers need a college education to work in a kindergarten.

 Education in Hungary is compulsory for all children between 6 and 16 years.
 The basic system is 8 years of elementary school plus 4 years of secondary school with the 2 alternatives of 4 years elementary plus 8 years secondary or 6 years elementary + 6 years secondary school combinations.